How to use Konjac glucomannan for weight loss

 Konjac rice is made from pulverised and hydrated Konjac tuber.
 It is very simple to prepare, and can be combined with other foods recommended in low-calorie diets such as chicken breast, grilled fish and vegetables.
-It contains just 39 calories per 100g, and 18% of fibre.
+It contains just 7 calories per 100g, and 2,6 g of fibre.
 One 25g portion of konjac rice provides 9g of fibre.

 Glucomannan in capsules

 Our konjac extract is available in 63 capsules, each containing 371mg.
 Our konjac extract is standardised to contain 90% glucomannan, ensuring maximum effectiveness.
-We recommend consuming 3 capsules before each meal, i.e. a total of 9 capsules per day.
+We recommend consuming 3 capsules before each meal, i.e. a total of 9 capsules per day or 4 capsules before meals to reach a total of 12 per day for cholesterol.
 For maximum satiating effect, they should be taken with a glass of water or a cup of vegetable broth.